Dwain Chambers: Statistics

 Chambers' performances at tournaments in the 100 metres event make him one of the fastest European sprinters in the history of recorded athletics.
-His personal best of 9.97 s set at the 1999 Seville World Championships places him as the seventh fastest European in the 100 m and the sixth fastest Briton behind Linford Christie (9.87 s), James Dasaolu (9.91 s), Zharnel Hughes (9.91 s), Chijindu Ujah (9.96 s) and Joel Fearon (9.96 s).
-Chambers' annulled 9.87 s finish at the Paris Grand Prix in 2002 would have made him the joint fastest British 100 m sprinter with Christie and the joint second fastest European in the event.
+His personal best of 9.97 s set at the 1999 Seville World Championships places him, as of 2025, in the top 20 fastest Europeans in the 100 m Chambers' annulled 9.87 s finish at the Paris Grand Prix in 2002 would have made him the joint fastest British 100 m sprinter with Christie and the joint second fastest European in the event.

 Amongst his British contemporaries Chambers ranks top with two 9.97 s finishes; the first in 1999 in Seville, Spain and the second in 2001 in Edmonton, Canada.
-Compatriot Mark Lewis Francis also scored a personal best of 9.97 s at the Edmonton World Championships.
+Compatriot Mark Lewis-Francis also scored a personal best of 9.97 s at the Edmonton World Championships.
 Great Britain teammate Jason Gardener's personal best of 9.98 s falls just short of Chambers'.
-None of his British contemporaries have broken the ten second barrier on more than one occasion; Chambers has done so five times.
+None of his British contemporaries broke the ten second barrier on more than one occasion; Chambers has done so five times.

-Chambers is the current European record holder in the 60 m with 6.42 s and is the fourth fastest sprinter in the history of the event after Christian Coleman Andre Cason, and Maurice Greene.
-Chambers shares the British and European records for the 4×100 metres relay with Gardener, Darren Campbell and Marlon Devonish with their 37.73 s finish at the 1999 Seville World Championships.
-It is also the fastest time recorded by a team outside of the IAAF's North, Central American and Caribbean region.
+Chambers is the only athlete ever to run sub-10s 100 m in three consecutive decades (1990s, 2000s and 2010s) and, as of 2025, is the ninth-fastest Briton of all time over 100 m.

+His personal best of 6.42 in the 60 metres set in 2009 was a European record for over a decade, with Marcell Jacobs beating that by one hundredth of a second in 2022.
+As of 2025, it remains the second fastest mark by a European, and within the top ten fastest globally.